-The elementary and secondary education transfer programs are designed for students who want to transfer to a four-year college or university and work toward a bachelor's degree in teacher education.
-The elementary education transfer program prepares students to teach first through sixth grade, including middle school.
+The elementary education/generic special education PreK-12 and secondary education transfer programs are designed for students who want to transfer to a four-year college or university and work toward a bachelor's degree in teacher education.
+The elementary education/generic special education PreK-12 program enables graduates to transfer to a four-year institution to major in elementary education and teach first through sixth grade including middle school or to major in special education and teach students with mild to moderate disabilities from Pre-K through 12th grade.
 The secondary education transfer program prepares students to teach seventh through 12th grade.
 These programs, which are designed to meet the general education requirements established by the Maryland Higher Education Commission, meet the preliminary requirements for certification by the Maryland State Department of Education.
 Students should familiarize themselves with the program requirements of the institution to which they plan to transfer.
 In order to obtain an associate degree in either of the transfer programs, students must achieve a grade point average of 2.75 or better and receive a grade of "C" or better in all required courses.
 They must also obtain the the following minimum scores in one of the following standardized tests: Praxis I combined total score of 527 or individual scores of 177 in reading, 173 in writing and 177 in mathematics; SAT (Scholastic Aptitude Test) combined reading and mathematics score of 1,100; ACT (American College Testing) composite score of 24; or GRE (Graduate Record Examination) combined verbal and quantitative score of 1,000.